LuckyDSh/WashCrash2D/README.md

 # WashCrash2D
-A game project with simple AI and interesting sound effects
+A game project with simple AI and interesting sound effects\n This project is still on development mode